-I signed a lease at the Village at Vanderbilt to take me through May, 2019.
-It is a good location, but there is no equity and the rent has more than doubled since April 1998.
-Traffic is horrible, and the campus has been overrun by Hispanics, Chinese, Muslims & niggers.
-I told Michael's friend Dallas that I will keep him in mind.
+My current lease at the Village at Vanderbilt takes me through November, 2020.
+I will sign another one.
+This is a good location, but the rent has more than doubled since April 1998.
+Also, there is no equity, which bothers me because I have a son and 2 grandkids.
+Traffic is bad, and the campus has been overrun by Hispanics, Chinese, Muslims & niggers.
+I told Michael's friend Dallas I will keep him in mind.
 He is with Zeitlin.

 The right place at the right time for the right reasons.
 That was my idea from the beginning.
 I have built up credit.

 A mortgage is a home loan.
 The VA guaranteeing $36,000 means I can borrow up to $417,000.
 A realtor recommends a mortgage company.
-I deal with the loan officer.
+Deal with a loan officer.
 Fite Realty found the Kissell Company for me when I bought the house in Lebanon.
 I borrowed $29,000 over 30 years at 8.5% interest.
 There is no down payment with a VA loan.
-Current interest rate is 4.73% for a 30-year loan.
+Current interest rate is 3.110% for a 30-year loan.

 Submit a loan application.
 They want to charge for a credit report and a VA appraisal.
 The Nashville Credit Bureau provides the credit report.
 Earnest money goes into the deal.
-No funding fee for a disabled veteran.
+There is no funding fee for disabled veterans.

 An origination fee to set up the mortgage is not applicable to higher interest.
 Points are % points on the interest rate.

 Always offer $10,000 less than the asking price.
-Call Property Value Assessment (PVA) to ask what a place is assessed at for property tax purposes.
+Call Property Value Assessment (PVA) to ask what a place is assessed at for property tax.

 HOME TECHNOLOGY -

-Living room, bedroom, kitchen, dining room, 1 or 2 baths, kitchen appliances, washer & drier.
+Living room, bedroom, kitchen, dining room, 1 bath, kitchen appliances, washer & dryer.

 Closets - garage - public sewers